 We have a tradition to gift every graduate with a medallion in recognition of your degree and achievement in the College of Humanities.
-You will collect your medallion when you cross the stage, and graduates attending virtually may request a medallion by mail in your RSVP.
+You will collect your medallion when you cross the stage, and graduates attending virtually may request a medallion by mail in your registration.

 Please let our Event Team know if you require assistance or more information for any special accommodations you require.
 All ceremonies have wheelchair-accessible access to the stage as well as wheelchair seating for graduates and guests attending the ceremony.
 The ceremony will be live captioned both online and in-person.
 In addition, the ceremony is translated in Spanish and a transcript is provided in guest programs to follow during the ceremony.

 This is an exciting celebration for everyone in attendance.
 After crossing the stage, you will be directed to return to your seat promptly and remain seated until all names are called to give each graduate equal time to be recognized.
-We allow for ample time after the ceremony to take photos with family, friends, professors and the Dean.
-Please do not attempt to greet family/friends or leave the seating area during the ceremony as it may cause a disruption and is disrespectful of the students still to be recognized.
+We allow ample time after the ceremony to take photos with family, friends, professors and the Dean.
+Please do not attempt to greet family/friends or leave the seating area during the ceremony as it can cause a disruption and is disrespectful of the students still to be recognized.

 PICTURES / RECORDINGS

 Family and friends are encouraged to take photos of your moment on stage.
 There is a center aisle that can be used to take a photos.
 We ask that anyone taking pictures please remain behind the ropes and return to their seats promptly.
 Note, there are no other official photos that will be made available to you at the ceremonies held in the Student Union Ballroom.

 Volunteers will hand out printed programs at the ceremony entrance.
 Extra copies will be available.
 A Spanish translation is provided online.

 We will display a continuous reel of celebratory student slides before and after the ceremony.
 Slides are optional and will not be projected during the ceremony when your name is called.
 At the December and May undergraduate ceremonies, students are projected live on a large screen as they cross the stage, collect their medallion and greet the Dean.

 VIDEO & LIVE STREAM